Throughout Europe, citizens, associations, governments, institutions - are incited to launch and organize activities to highlight heritage.

 - youth for heritage: the younger generations have to get involved, to be interested in the European heritage - the treasures created by past generations - and incited to respect these and take care to pass them to next generations

 These are also elements discussed during the E-FAITH workshop in Barcelona in January.
-Engaging young people and introducing the industrial heritage in eductaion will be the theme of the annual E-FAITH weekend, 20-22 October 2017, "Industrial Heritage - exploring opportunities for education and lifelong learning."
-During this meeting, VVIA will present a report on the experiences with the EUmillennialsTOUR project, and this report will be fine-tuned in the next couple of months.
+Engaging young people and introducing the industrial heritage in eductaion was the theme of the 2017 annual E-FAITH weekend, "Industrial Heritage - exploring opportunities for education and lifelong learning."
+During this meeting, VVIA presented a report on the experiences with the EUmillennialsTOUR project, and this report will be fine-tuned in the next couple of months.